Skip to main content

 2. Choose Cost of Goods Sold

-3. Follow the setup wizard (4 steps)
+3. Follow the 4-step setup wizard

 Step 1 — Introduction